slavistan/howto-hana-odbc-setup/README.md

 In order to establish communication the connection references the ODBC driver in its *DRIVER* field and the login credentials set via `hdbuserstore` in its *SERVERNODE* field.
-Note that the value is prefaced by a '@' indicating that value is a reference.
+Note that the value is prefaced by a '@' indicating that this value is a reference.
+The label *HANA_ZION_NEB_TANDERSON* under which the configuration is stored is referred to as the *Data Source Name (DSN)*.

 ## 2.5 Test & Troubleshooting

-Check if your SAP HANA credentials are valid, your encrypted user crendentials are functioning and the database is
+Check if your SAP HANA credentials are valid, your encrypted user credentials are functioning and the database is
 responsive:

 ```sh